 The State intends to use up to 10% of the HOME allocation for administrative and planning costs, distributing funds among the two entities involved with administering Vermont's HOME Program: DHCD and VHCB.
 The State may use approximately \$300,572 (15%) in FFY 2019 funds for eligible administrative costs.

-Describe all of the criteria that will be used to select
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.

 Eligible Applicants